Traditions and crafts: discovering Indian know-how

 © Creative Commons License

-Phulkari, originating from Punjab, a region of western India, is an embroidery characterized by floral motifs.
-The Phulkari stitches are made on the reverse side of the fabric, and the design is formed on the visible side.
-This process uses silk floss, which is finely twisted silk thread, to create a lustrous effect.
+Phulkari, originating from Punjab, a region in western India, is an embroidery characterized by floral motifs.
+Phulkari stitches are made on the reverse side of the fabric, and the design is formed on the visible side.
+This process uses floss silk threads, which are finely twisted silk threads, to create a lustrous effect.

 Traditionally, this embroidery was practiced by women in their free time.
-The different types of Phulkari embroidery represent the rich cultural and religious mix of the Punjab region.
-The most magnificent pieces are the turbans, which are decorated with dense handmade embroidery.
+The different types of Phulkari embroidery represent the rich cultural and religious blend of the Punjab region.
+The most magnificent pieces are the turbans, which are adorned with dense hand embroidery.
 These turbans are called "bagh" (garden) and are made especially for weddings.
-Completing a “bagh” can take more than a year.
+It can take more than a year to complete a "bagh".

 Kutch embroidery